 The little girl inside realises, yet again that Mummy isn’t coming and the idealised replacement mummy isn’t really a ‘mummy’ to her at all.
 Ouch!

 And so, I guess, this is the bit where my therapist would say that I somehow need to summon up my adult, the one that is a mummy to two beautiful small people, and get her to pick up that little girl and hold onto her tightly, tell her she is loved, and that she is safe.
 I so want to be able to do that for her.
 I absolutely want to soothe that part of me but right now all I seem to be able to do is watch her suffer.
+I have no idea how to make things better for her.
+I know before long I will end up attacking myself because the pain is so overwhelming and that doesn’t help anyone.

 The mother wound is gaping today.